Best Thanksgiving Turkey Recipe for Beginners

 A Small Note About Brines

-If you’re a beginner or don’t want to have to deal with brines or just simply don’t know where to begin, just know that skipping a brine or a special rub is aok, and you’ll still have a great turkey.
+Some people don’t like the ingredients or the “natural flavors” in the solution that come in a frozen turkey and choose to brine a fresh bird.
+Some people will brine their frozen bird to impart more flavors they like.
+To each their own!
+If you’re looking for a great brine recipe, I have done both a dry brine turkey and a wet brine turkey and they are both amazing.
+If you’re a beginner or don’t want to have to deal with brines or just simply don’t know where to begin, just know that skipping a brine or a special rub is A-ok, and you’ll still have a great turkey.

 Traditional Thanksgiving Sides

 If you are going for a traditional Thanksgiving table, all of these recipes are perfect!
-Click here to browse my full catalogue of Thanksgiving Recipes.
+Click here to browse my full archive of Thanksgiving Recipes.
 Here are some of the classics you won’t want to miss:

 How do I defrost a turkey?